-At the end of the year, you can claim some amount back by submitting a tax return, check more here.
-The income tax rate in Germany is generally between 14% and 45% of the own income, the rate is increasing with the increase in earnings.
+At the end of the year, you can claim some amount back by submitting a tax return.
+The income tax rate in Germany is generally between 14% and 45% of the own income.
+The rate is increasing with the increase in earnings.

 Income taxation in Germany follows the “linear-progressive tariff” rule and can be a little complicated if you want to calculate the owned amount yourself.
 But luckily for US citizens, the German income tax system is similar to the American.

-There is tax-free amount, where you don’t have to pay any taxes, whether you are employed or self-employed.
-For 2021 it is 9,744 EUR and from 2022 it will increase to 9,984 EUR.
+There is a tax-free amount, where you don’t have to pay any taxes, whether you are employed or self-employed.
+For 2021 it is 9,744 EUR, and from 2022, it will increase to 9,984 EUR.

 The tax rate of 42% applies to taxable income above 57,051 EUR for 2020.
 For taxable income above 274,613 EUR, a 45% tax is applicable.

 In the table, you can see the income brackets and applicable tax rates.
 However, in Germany, the income tax calculation is more complicated than you think.
-Thus taxes are calculated linear progressively, what means different percentage applies for a different amount, hence there is also rate of e.g 32% or 41%.
+Thus taxes are calculated linear progressively, which means different percentages apply for a different amount.
+Hence, there is also a rate of e.g. 32% or 41%.